Plot the physical locations of measuring stations, indicating flow volume by width

 Throughout this document we use the Danube dataset from Asadi et al. (2015) to illustrate functions and

 concepts.
-The dataset is provided in the package as danube
+The dataset is provided in the package as danube,

 see the corresponding help page for details and related functions.